bth-dipt-teaching/course-template/README.md

 > [!NOTE]
 > This is a _template_ for repositories for sharing course material with other teachers.
-> Fill out the key information, but other feel free to provide whatever information you want to share with your peers.
+> Fill out the key information, but otherwise feel free to provide whatever information you want to share with your peers.
 > Remove the alert boxes (like this one) when you are done.

 # PAxxxx: Name of the Course